-The CucCAP team will build upon the Cucurbit Genomics Database website (http://cucurbitgenomics.org).
-This website will serve as the basis for development and dissemination of genomic tool kits for accelerated cucurbit crop improvement including: sequencing and bioinformatic platforms for GBS; sequence data processing and analysis; gene mapping and identification of QTL.
-It will also provide publicly accessible databases for sequences, maps, markers, population and accession phenotyping data, and gene/trait descriptors developed by the CucCAP project.
+The CucCAP team is building upon the Cucurbit Genomics Database website (http://cucurbitgenomics.org).
+This website serves as the basis for development and dissemination of genomic tool kits for accelerated cucurbit crop improvement including: sequencing and bioinformatic platforms for GBS; sequence data processing and analysis; gene mapping and identification of QTL.
+It also provides publicly accessible databases for sequences, maps, markers, population and accession phenotyping data, and gene/trait descriptors developed by the CucCAP project.

 GBS analysis of PI collections and resequencing of core populations